• Request Info

 Assistant Professor | GIST, Human Geography

-His past work has explored the changing nature of health mapping in the United States, the role of map libraries in preserving historic maps, and geographic pedagogy in the undergraduate classroom.
+His past work has explored the changing nature of health mapping in the United States, the role of map libraries in preserving historic maps, and geography pedagogy in the undergraduate classroom.
 His most recent work explores the history of Census tracts in the United States, examining how social scientists worked to bound urban neighborhoods to institutionalize Census tracts across the nation.

 Education